 A newer, less adversarial method to divorce is the Simplified Divorce, which involves early intervention by the judge or court facilitator.
 Status conferences are scheduled regularly, and typically no motions are filed, and there is an informal exchange of information.
 This option is often faster and less expensive than formal litigation.
 Many courts in Colorado offer this as the presumed choice for parties going through divorce.

 This option offers negotiation outside the courtroom with a neutral authority who offers opinions as to how the case may be resolved, given the facts presented.
 It provides parties with the opportunity to ask questions and participate in the decisions that affect them.

 The neutral mediator encourages the parties to reach a compromised solution by helping them clarify the issues and make educated choices.
-A good mediator lays out the options without actually advising the parties and is the calm voice of reason when the discussion gets heated.
-A Memorandum of Understanding and accompanying documents, with the Court-issued decree, constitutes the final contract that dissolves the marriage.
+A good mediator lays out the options without advising the parties and is the calm voice of reason when the discussion gets heated.
+A Memorandum of Understanding and accompanying documents, with the Court-issued decree, makes up the last contract that dissolves the marriage.

 This process is useful when a quick settlement is required.
-As in mediation, a neutral third party is engaged, but now serves as both mediator and arbitrator, meaning this individual can make a decision if the parties reach an impasse.
+As in mediation, a neutral third party is engaged, but now serves as both mediator and arbitrator, meaning this individual can decide if the parties reach an impasse.